We’re looking forward to meeting you, and working on a care plan to have you feeling better as soon as possible.

 It goes without saying that your privacy is very important to us.
 This is a safe space to share what’s going on for you, and there’s no need to be embarrassed.
 We’re here to help, and the more you can share, the quicker we can understand your circumstance.

 During this session, with your permission and depending on your symptoms, our nurse practitioner will conduct an assessment.
-These specialised studies are bulk-billed and provide us with valuable information.
+These specialised studies are bulk-billed to Medicare and provide us with valuable information.
 These studies are done in the first consultation to give us a good understanding, along with what you’ve shared, of what you’re going through.
 It also saves you coming back to have the assessment done at another time.

 What are these tests?

 The tests are both external and internal examinations that are designed to test the function of organs and muscles.
 In some instances you’ll be asked to tense and relax muscles.
 The procedures are very safe, though, understandably some people find them slightly uncomfortable.